cristian-guerrero/legion-go-tricks/README.md

 - Sound
 - Controllers, both attached and detached
   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
+  - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
+  - some non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
 - FPS/Mouse mode
 - scroll wheel on controller works fine, scroll wheel press doesn't do anything.
 However, holding the scroll wheel for 5s will toggle the scroll wheel on/off
 - trackpad works, but cannot tap-to-click in game mode.
 Can tap to click on desktop mode, but must be enabled in the touchpad settings.
 Can be used in steam input with a workaround.